64nYm3d3/CheatSheet/EDC.md

-# A big gear list for engagements oriented towards physical attacks.
+# A big gear list for engagements oriented towards the physical side of things.

 ##### Table of Contents